nsarsoftware/cv/index.md

 ### Specialized in

 - Building digital products.
+- Cross Platform Android & iOS development with React Native and Flutter
 - Native iOS development with Swift
 - Web SPA's with javascript / React.
 - Building server applications with node.js on major cloud platforms.